veit/python-basics-tutorial/docs/libs/install.rst

    * :doc:`python3:installing/index`

+.. _virtual-environments:

 Virtual environments
 ~~~~~~~~~~~~~~~~~~~~

 However, there is an even better option if you want to avoid installing
 libraries in the Python system.
 This option is called a *virtual environment*
-(``virtualenv``).
-It is a self-contained directory structure that contains both
+:term:`virtualenv`).
+It is a self-contained directory structure that contains
-an installation of Python and the additional packages.
-Because the entire Python
+both an installation of Python and the additional packages.
+Because the entire
-environment is contained in the virtual environment, the libraries and modules
+Python environment is contained in the virtual environment, the libraries and
-installed there cannot collide with those in the main system or in other virtual
+modules installed there cannot collide with those in the main system or in other
-environments, so different applications can use different versions of Python and
+virtual environments, so different applications can use different versions of
-its packages.
-Creating and using a virtual environment is a two-step process:
+Python and its packages.
+Creating and using a virtual environment is a two-step
+process:

 #.
 First we create the environment: